mikahama/natas/README.md

 # NATAS

 This library will have methods for processing historical English corpora, especially for studying neologisms.
 The first functionalities to be released relate to normalization of historical spelling and OCR post-correction.
+This library is maintained by [Mika Hämäläinen](https://mikakalevi.com).

 **NOTE: The normalization methods depend on Spacy, which takes some time to load.
 If you want to speed this up, you can change the Spacy model in use**